 I ran some experiments on the battery charging systems.
 First I turned off the solar panels and left only the AC charger until the charging current was down to a trickle.
 While waiting for the voltage to stabilize the rented car arrived.
-Later, when the voltage was stable I confered my suspisions the the Ah meter was not properly connected.
+Later, when the voltage was stable I confirmed my suspisions the the Ah meter was not properly connected.

 For dinner I went to Alindas.
 The old Italian restaurant is now under a new management and it was recommended to me.
 The food was fine but not sensational.
-The New Zealand couple from a S/Y near Thetis came and sat down to a table next to mine.
+The New Zealand couple from the S/Y near Thetis came and sat down to a table next to mine.
 We all watched a large group, more then 10, arrive.
 Everyone of them had a mobile phone.
-They hardly talked to each other all being busy punching their phones and occasionally taking bite to eat.
+They hardly talked to each other all being busy punching their phones and occasionally taking a bite to eat.
 It is a new world!

 Thursday October 20, 2016

 In the morning I updated and then printed the “To Do” list for Agmar.
 Then I lifted all the lines that had soaked overnight in the dinghy and hanged them to dry.
 I drained the dinghy, re-filed it with fresh water and lowered the lines and chains from the left (port) sail locker.
 I then removed some of the running lines (downhaul, sheets, etc.) and put them to soak in the dinghy.

 I discussed with Antonis, the customer care person, the 2016-17 “To Do” list and made some appropriate corrections.